-To prevent the dough from becoming warm too quickly, you can chill this rolling pin in the freezer.
+To prevent the dough from warming too quickly, you can chill this rolling pin in the freezer.
 Has the cooling properties of marble stone without the heaviness.
 Clean up is easy by hand or dishwasher.
 Will not absorb any colors, odors, or flavors.
 15.75" x 1.5".

 Can be a bit slippery compared to wooden rolling pins.

-Removable discs raise the rolling surface by different amounts, to create exactly the required pastry thickness.
+Removable discs raise the rolling surface by different amounts to create exactly the required pastry thickness.
 Measurements are on the pin for easy use.
-16.5" x 2.5".

-Some have said the rolling pin isn't long enough roll out large pieces of dough.
+Some have said the rolling pin isn't long enough to roll out large pieces of dough.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.